Bahrain at the 2008 Summer Olympics

 Bahrain competed at the 2008 Summer Olympics in Beijing, China.
-The country sent a total of 15 competitors to the Games, competing in athletics, swimming and shooting,.
+The country sent a total of 15 competitors to the Games, competing in athletics, swimming and shooting.
 This constituted Bahrain's largest Olympic delegation to date.
-Among the country's representatives is Maryam Yusuf Jamal, reigning world champion in the women's 1,500 metre run.
+Among the country's representatives was Maryam Yusuf Jamal, reigning world champion in the women's 1,500 metre run.
 Rakia Al Gassra was the country's flagbearer at the Games' opening ceremony.
-In athletics, Rashid Ramzi was originally awarded the gold medal in men's 1,500 meters (Bahrain's first Olympic medal) but it was later stripped due to doping violation.
+In athletics, Rashid Ramzi was originally awarded the gold medal in men's 1,500 meters (Bahrain's first Olympic medal) but it was later stripped due to a doping violation.